* UK economy contracts 0.7 pct during Q2

 “Going forward there is a risk that the situation in Europe continues to deteriorate, which will have a negative impact on the UK ...
 We could see the pound trading more negatively,” said Lee Hardman, currency economist at BTMU.

-However, sterling stayed close to a 3 1/2-year high against the euro hit on Monday.
+Most analysts do not expect sterling to stray too far from its recent high against the euro.
 As fears grow about whether Spain will need a full bailout and whether Greece will leave the euro, many analysts expect sterling will still be scooped up by investors seeking alternatives to euro zone assets.

 Paul Robson, currency strategist at RBS, said the euro could squeeze higher against the pound if the market starts to price in an increasing probability of a cut in interest rates from their current record low 0.5 percent in the coming months.

-“Valuations start to look a bit stretched this far below 80 pence.”
+“Valuations start to look a bit stretched this far below 80 pence,” he said.

 The figures will intensify concerns the UK could struggle to meet its targets for cutting the deficit and prompted UK finance minister George Osborne to say the economy had “deep-rooted” problems.